Armand Larive Television

 In January 2013, ALTV joined ESE Networks (formerly U.S. Education TV) and became an affiliate of the Student Television Network (STN).
 In March 2013, ALMS was recognized as Best Middle School with a $5,000 award from ESE Networks.
 This award money was used to upgrade equipment to prepare for livestreaming.
 ALTV's first live program over the internet took place on May 28, 2013.

-In late 2013, skits were phased out and a greater emphasis was placed on news and storytelling.
+In late 2013, skits were phased out, and a greater emphasis was placed on news and storytelling.
 Eventually, 'ALTV' became 'ALTV News,' and the school announcements were moved to the new 'Morning Announcements' program.
 In addition, ALTV began to livestream home athletic events, including a few high school games.
-Today, ALTV livestreams more than 30 events or 30 hours of programming per year.
+Today, ALTV livestreams more than 40 events or 60 hours of programming per year.

 In September 2016, ALTV received the bronze medal in STN's Craft Achievement Contest.
 In March 2017, 12 ALTV students attended the STN Convention in Anaheim, California, receiving second honorable mention in the Anchor Team Contest.
 This was the second time ALTV had participated in the convention since joining STN in 2013.